yunmokoo/Chatbot_QLoRa/README.md

 ### 10/4
 Changed the model to 'stabilityai/stablelm-3b-4e1t' to reduce the memory requirement.
 Was able to proceed further into QLoRA inference notebook, but still ran into memory issue later on.

+### 10/6
+Aproached with simple 4bit training notebook.
+Both 'stabilityai/stablelm-3b-4e1t' and 'meta-llama/Llama-2-7b-chat-hf' was trained and saved.
+Also, both were able to generate texts.
+I am guessing that, since I did not run into memory problem with llama2-7b.
+The computation change from flost32 to bfloat16 required vram, and the 4bit quantization didn't.